Last Updated on April 21, 2021 by Fiona Maclean

 Laos wraps itself like a scarf around Thailand.
-A landlocked country, a narrow strip bordering on Thailand, Vietnam, Burma, Cambodia and China, I had no idea what to expect from Lao Café, a relatively new restaurant and the only place in London to serve Laotian food.
+A landlocked country, a narrow strip bordering Thailand, Vietnam, Burma, Cambodia and China, I had no idea what to expect from Lao Café, a relatively new restaurant and the only place in London to serve Laotian food.
 The country is landlocked so there are no coconut trees, meaning that coconut milk, a staple of traditional Thai food, is not used in local recipes.
 There’s also a limited amount of fish.
-Instead you’ll find fresh local ingredients including ants’ eggs, frogs, bugs and banana flowers.
-Even the bar snacks include ‘crispy fried bugs of the day’ along with deep fried chicken wings and beef jerky…
+Instead, you’ll find fresh local ingredients including ants’ eggs, frogs, bugs and banana flowers (check here for more weird foods).
+Even the bar snacks include ‘crispy fried bugs of the day’ along with deep-fried chicken wings and beef jerky…

 Since Rosa’s Thai Cafe has an excellent reputation and the pop-ups for Lao Cafe have been a resounding success, I was keen to find out more.